Quenched invariance principles for random walks and elliptic diffusions in random media with boundary: Other examples

-where $c$ is the constant of Theorem \ref{boxresult}. } \begin{proof} Given the above results, the proof is standard.
-By \eqref{wnibfs} and \eqref{eq:HKondg} and the Ascoli-Arzel\`a theorem (along with the Hausdorff convergence of $n^{-1}\mathcal{C}_1(n)$ to $[-1,1]^d$), there exists a subsequence of $q_{nt}^n(g_n(\cdot),g_n(\cdot))$ that converges uniformly to a jointly continuous function on $[a,b]\times [-1,1]^d\times[-1,1]^d$.
-Using Theorem \ref{boxresult}, it can be checked that this function is the heat kernel of the limiting process.
+\begin{pf} Given the above results, the proof is standard.
+By (\ref {wnibfs}) and (\ref{eqHKondg}) and the Ascoli--Arzel\`a theorem (along with the Hausdorff convergence of $n^{-1}\mathcal{C}_1(n)$ to $[-1,1]^d$), there exists a subsequence of $q_{nt}^n(g_n(\cdot ),g_n(\cdot))$ that converges uniformly to a jointly continuous function on $[a,b]\times[-1,1]^d\times[-1,1]^d$.
+Using Theorem~\ref{boxresult}, it can be checked that this function is the heat kernel of the limiting process.
 Since the limiting process is unique, we have the convergence of the full sequence of $q_{nt}^n(g_n(\cdot),g_n(\cdot))$.
-The uniform convergence in \eqref{eq:LCLTE} is then another consequence of \eqref{wnibfs} and \eqref{eq:HKondg}. \end{proof}
+The uniform convergence in (\ref{eqLCLTE}) is then another consequence of (\ref{wnibfs}) and (\ref{eqHKondg}). \end{pf}